 Individuals can stop taking birth control pills whenever they choose.
 However, anecdotal evidence points to some side effects when discontinuing use, such as irregular menstrual cycles, weight changes, and acne.

 Does birth control stop periods?

 A person can choose to take a pill to stop their periods completely.
 They may also take a series of active and inactive pills.
-A person takes the inactive pills 7 days each month, allowing them to have a regular period.
+A person takes the inactive pills seven days each month.

 There are two main types of birth control pills — combination and progestin-only.
 They both aim to prevent pregnancy by either thickening cervical mucus, preventing ovulation, or both.